nikefn/nikefn.github.io/_posts/2023-22-12-personalproject_BirdHouse.markdown

 ---
-title: "Personal/Hobby: To build a Birdhouse"
+title: "To build a Birdhouse"
 layout: post
 tag: personal
 date: 2023-12-22 12:13